Ceelog/phpdoc-en/src/ref/filesystem.md

 ?>
 ```

-The `mode` parameter consists of three octal number components
+The `permissions` parameter consists of three octal number components
 specifying access restrictions for the owner, the user group in which
 the owner is in, and to everybody else in this order.
 One component can
 be computed by adding up the needed permissions for that target user